jbconway/INST377FinalProject/docs/README.md

 SUPABASE_URL = url
 SUPABASE_KEY = key

+GET /recipes : Retrieves all saved recipes from the Supabase recipe table POST /recipes : Adds a new recipe, including the name and ingreditents, to the Supabase recipe table based on user input Both of these endpoints are used by the frontend to display data and save data entered by a user

 # A clear set of expectations around known bugs and a road-map for future development
 On the search page, ingredients must be separated by a comma for example 'eggs, milk, cheese' This application does not authenticate each individual user so favorite recipes are not specific to an individual